hughobrien/psu-constitution/README.md

 	3. The Clubs and Societies representative on the PSU executive will work to promote and engage with postgraduate students about clubs and societies.

-##  Schedule VII: Commission of Arbitration for PSU and ULSU
+## Schedule 7: Commission of Arbitration for PSU and ULSU

 1. There shall be a commission of arbitration, hereafter known as the Commission, whose role is to make judgements on: